-What to Expect When Your Goat is Expecting (Part 1)
+What to Expect When You’re Breeding Your Dairy Goats

 ♫ It’s the most wonderful time of the year. ♪

 To get started, you’ll need a buck.
-If you don’t have your own, you’ll need to find someone who offers stud service.
-Remember, when you choose a buck to service your does, keep this in mind – it costs just as much to maintain and raise a poor quality goat as it does a high quality goat.
-If your does are registered you should focus on finding a registered buck of good lines.
+If you don’t have your own, you’ll need to find someone who offers stud services.
+Remember, when you choose a buck to service your does, keep this in mind: it costs just as much to maintain and raise a poor-quality goat as it does to raise a high-quality goat.
+If your does are registered, you should focus on finding a registered buck of good lines.

 If you have a buck on the premises, the process is pretty simple.
-Boy meets girl.
+A boy meets a girl.
 He woos her with tongue flapping and bizarre sounds.
 It’s a real fairy tale.
-If you are using a stud service you will most likely be bringing your doe to him.
+If you are using a stud service, you will most likely be bringing your doe to him.
 The problem is figuring out when to bring her to him.
-For that we use a buck rag.
+For that, we use a buck rag.
 This is basically an old piece of cloth or towel that has been rubbed all over a buck in rut and covered in his smell.
 Let me deviate for a moment to tell you a story with a moral…

-- She may gets talkative.
-We have one who sounds like she’s a single grain away from starvation even if she just ate breakfast.
+- She may get talkative.
+We have one who sounds like she’s a single grain away from starvation, even if she just ate breakfast.

 - She may flag or wag her tail like a little pendant.
 It’s similar to the flagging you see in kids as they nurse.

-- She may have personality changes.
-My ordinarily cranky doe who merely tolerates me all of a sudden wants to be my new BFF.
+- She may experience personality changes.
+My normally irritable doe, who merely tolerates me, decided to be my new best friend out of the blue.

 - She may get a sticky tail where the hair sticks together in clumps.
 This is thanks to vaginal discharge.
 If that freaks you out, you may want to stop now.
 It gets so much worse.